 EIBA Best Doctoral Thesis Proposal in IB Award

-The most promising thesis proposal presented at the John H. Dunning Doctoral Tutorial in International Business – a doctoral event held each year prior to the EIBA Annual Conference – is awarded the EIBA Best Doctoral Thesis Proposal in International Business Award consisting of a certificate and a €1,000 money prize (announced at the award ceremony during the gala dinner).
+The most promising thesis proposal presented at the John H. Dunning Doctoral Tutorial in International Business – a doctoral event held each year prior to the start of the EIBA Annual Conference – is awarded the EIBA Best Doctoral Thesis Proposal in International Business Award consisting of a certificate and a €1,000 money prize (announced at the award ceremony).